hapax/hapax.github.io/assets/form.md

 parts which have the same symmetry, which is the mathematical avatar of being "indivisible".
-Finally, the symmetry itself, the *Lorentz group*, is the same group describing the shape of empty space, according to special relativity.
+Finally, the symmetry itself, the *Lorentz group*, is the same group describing the shape of empty space according to special relativity.
 So a particle obeys the symmetries associated with empty space, and cannot be split into parts with this symmetry [<sup><a id="fnr.3" name="fnr.3" class="footref" href="#fn.3">3</a></sup>].
 Lurking implicitly in the background is the whole framework of